BelgianBiodiversityPlatform/catalogue-lepidoptera-belgium-webapp/README.md

 To discuss with team
 ====================

+- Role of tblCatalogue?
+- Publications: what is pagenumbers (or issue for example) used for?
 - Host plant genus page: should we also show lepidoptera species that are inderectly (thru host plant species)?

 Meeting 23feb notes: